Overview

 sdf compile sdf_snowflake.cybersyn_tech_innovation.funder_aggregates

-Working set 3 model files, 1 .sdf file Downloading TECH__INNOVATION_ESSENTIALS.CYBERSYN.OPENALEX_FUNDERS_INDEX (schema) Compiling sdf_snowflake.cybersyn_tech_innovation.funder_aggregates (./models/sdf_snowflake/cybersyn_tech_innovation/funder_aggregates.sql) Finished 2 models [1 succeeded, 1 downloaded] in 1.482 secs
+Working set 3 model files, 1 .sdf file Downloading TECH__INNOVATION_ESSENTIALS.CYBERSYN.OPENALEX_FUNDERS_INDEX (schema) Compiling sdf_snowflake.cybersyn_tech_innovation.funder_aggregates (./models/sdf_snowflake/cybersyn_tech_innovation/funder_aggregates.sql) Finished 2 models [2 succeeded] in 1.724 secs

 If you do not see a successful compilation, please ensure you’ve: